Identity and language learning: Early developments

-The Race Aspect
+The race aspect

-People go about seeing language and identity as some structured definitions from the dictionary that they just follow.
-Although there are structural definitions for the words language and identity, some people have their different perspectives of them.
-In the essays written by James Baldwin he was able to grasp a new meaning and new perspective of reading and writing because of the way these authors portray these words.
+People often consider language and identity as some structured definitions from the dictionary that they just follow.
+Although there are structural definitions for the words "language" and "identity", some people have different perspectives on them.
+In the essays written by James Baldwin, he was able to grasp a new meaning and new perspective of reading and writing because of the way these authors portray these words.
 We have come to a point where language somewhat links with identity.
-The two terms at times can go hand in hand like black and white or like a peas in a pod.
+The two terms at times can go hand in hand like black and white or like a pea in a pod.